eecs298/eecs298.github.io/docs/hw1.md

 Your task is to implement a simulation of Google's sealed-bid second-price auction system.
 You are provided with a database, `bids.csv`, detailing bids by different companies for a variety of keywords.
 Each company is competing for multiple keywords in the hopes of displaying their ads on Google searches that contain those keywords.
 Companies bid in terms of Cost-Per-Click (CPC) -- the price they are willing to pay each time a user clicks on one of their ads associated with that keyword.
 Each row represents a single CPC bid by a company for a keyword.
 There are three columns: `Company`, containing the name of the company making the bid; `Keyword`, containing the word or phrase that the company is competing for; and `Bid`, the price that the company has indicated that they are willing to pay.
 For each keyword, you will select two companies, the winner and the runner-up, and determine the amount that they will pay in Cost-Per-Click according to the general second-price auction system.

 Your task is to write a Python program to process this database using the Python `csv` class and apply Google's auction system as described.
 Base your program on the sample code provided in the form of `hw1.py`.
-You will be tasked with implementing one class, `Bid`, and four functions: `processCSV`, `auctionKeyword`, and `secondPriceAuction`.
+You will be tasked with implementing one class -- `Bid` -- and four functions: `processCSV`, `auctionKeyword`, and `secondPriceAuction`.
 The `Bid` class will be used to represent each bid in `bids.csv`.
 The `processCSV` function will process the information in `bids.csv` and return a dictionary, with keywords as keys and lists of `Bid` objects representing bids for those keywords as values.
 The `auctionKeyword` function will take a list of `Bid` objects for the same keyword as input and execute a general second-price auction, returning a list containing the two winning `Bid` objects, updated with the price they will pay according to the auction.
 The `secondPriceAuction` function will house your calls to the other two functions and organize your auctioning of each keyword.
 This function will return the results of each call to `auctionKeyword` stored in a dictionary with the keywords as keys.

-More information on the implementation of these functions is given in the documentation given in `hw1.py`.
-Your code will be graded with the help of an autograder, so your implementations will need to match the function signatures described in the documentation in the sample code exactly.
-The necessary files are available on Canvas under `Files` > `Homework 1`, or, if you rather, you can download [hw1.py here](https://raw.githubusercontent.com/eecs298/eecs298.github.io/main/hw1.py) and [bids.csv here](https://github.com/eecs298/eecs298.github.io/blob/main/bids.csv).
-(Right-click > `Save As...` or download to your terminal via `wget`.)
+More information on the implementation of these functions is given in the documentation given in `hw1.py` Your code will be graded with the help of an autograder, so your implementations will need to match the function signatures described in the documentation in the sample code exactly.

 The database `bids.csv` includes bids for racially coded names.
 For more on this, see [Discrimination in Online Ad Delivery](https://dataprivacylab.org/projects/onlineads/1071-1.pdf) (Sweeney 2013).

 ### Reflection Questions

+{:start="12"}
 12. Using terms discussed in class, describe the components and properties of Google Ads (including both advertiser-facing sides, like the ad auction system and the campaign creation system, and consumer-facing sides) as a sociotechnical system.

 13. Choose three unrelated keywords from the database of bids `bids.csv`.
 For each, describe how a company that wins this keyword might use it in a way that results in harm.
 How does the ad auction system make this harm easier or harder to perpetuate?